 A Land Registry document that transfers the ownership of a property on completion in registered land transactions.

 Status of a property indicating that an offer has been made and accepted for a property, subject to contract.

-When existing foundations to a building are inadequate, additional strengthening will be added below the existing foundations.
+When the existing foundations of a building are inadequate, additional strengthening will be added below the existing foundations.

 A basic survey of a property to estimate its value for letting purposes.

-The price of a property under normal conditions, i.e. when the buyer is not forced to buy and the seller not forced to sell.
+The price of a property under normal conditions, i.e. when the buyer is not forced to buy, and the seller is not forced to sell.

 A basic rate of interest charged on a mortgage.
-This may change in relation to market conditions – in other words, monthly payments could either go up or down.
+This may change in market conditions – in other words; monthly payments could go up or down.

 Refers to the seller or person who sells property or land.

-Period of time where the property is empty/unoccupied by the tenant.
+Period of time when the property is empty/unoccupied by the tenant.